rramosp/geetiles/README.md

 ## download Google Earth Engine datasets to tiles as geotiff arrays

-Uses the [Google Earth Engine High Volume Endpoint](https://developers.google.com/earth-engine/cloud/highvolume) which, according the doc
+Uses the [Google Earth Engine High Volume Endpoint](https://developers.google.com/earth-engine/cloud/highvolume) which, according to the documentation:

 > This service is designed to support a much larger number of simultaneous requests per user, but provides less caching, so it's best for small queries that don't involve any sort of aggregation (like fetching tiles from pre-built images).